viniciusban/clog/README.md

 - Close only one ticket by line.
 - But you can close many tickets in one line if they solve the same problem.
 Just use the "closes #23, #25: <message>" pattern.
 - Write your closing ticket line as you want to see in CHANGELOG.
 - You can write your "close command" anywhere in your commit message and we use it.
+But it cannot span multiple lines.
 - Use tags to identify your versions.